prakhar1989/awesome-courses/README.md

 Awesome Courses
 =====

-> List of awesome Computer Science courses scoured from university pages across the web
+Introduction
+---
+There is a lot of ~~hidden~~ treasure lying within university pages scattered across the internet.
+This list is an attempt to bring to light those awesome courses which make their high-quality material i.e. assignments, lectures, notes, readings & examinations available online for free.

 Table of Contents
 ---